 In the period that inevitably led to a mass exodus from a small fellowship, dissatisfaction had sufficiently set in and I was seeking answers beyond what that particular brand of Charismatism could possibly offer.
 I was watching an interview of R.T.
 Kendall by John Paul Jackson.
 The late John Paul was someone I really admired.
 Though I didn’t always agree with him his care and attention to teaching the scriptures was exemplary among the charismatic neo-prophetic movement.
 Though he moved in genuinely supernatural giftings he had the mind of a scholar.
-I have even written on the unique mix which is the reason I look up to someone like him or a John Wimber.
+I have even written on that unique mix which is the reason I look up to someone like him or a John Wimber.
 Up to that point I had never heard of Dr Kendall but what he said stuck with me.
 He talked about a presentation he delivered in the early 90s where he critiqued the CM.
 After Azusa Street, the Latter Rain, and countless prophecies of being a chosen generation, he asked, is this really it?
 Is this truly the best the CM has to offer?
 Is this really what God had promised?
 He then made the profound analogy, the CM thought it was Isaac, the promised child of the Spirit, but in reality it is Ishmael.
 Mind you R.T.
 Kendall is no stranger or distant critic.
 He is a prominent figure, a former pastor of Westminster chapel, who is also heavily involved in the CM, even in the more controversial elements.
 Yet even he has noticed that not all is right.